 OK!
 Your tummy tuck procedure has gotten the “green light” and is on the schedule.
 It’s time for you to prepare.
 Use your upcoming procedure as an opportunity and motivation to get in better shape.
 If you smoke, stop.
 Avoid the use of aspirin and any other drug or supplement that causes excessive bleeding.
 Depending on your risk factors for developing a blood clot, your surgeon may start you on a blood thinner immediately after your surgery that you will need to continue for 7-10 days.
 Don’t forget to arrange for someone to drive you home after you leave the hospital or surgical facility and stay with you for at least the first night of your recovery at home.

 Most patients are allowed carbohydrate-rich fluids up to two hours before surgery.
 Patients with acid reflux, diabetes, or bariatric surgery will need to abstain from food and drink after midnight prior to your surgery.
 Your tummy tuck may be performed in a hospital, a free-standing ambulatory facility, or an office-based surgical suite.
-Your surgeon will review the procedure with you and give you an estimate of how long your procedure should take.
+Your Phoenix tummy tuck surgeon will review the procedure with you and give you an estimate of how long your procedure should take.

 A typical tummy tuck requires 2-5 hours.
-An M.D. or D.O. will administer your sedatives or (more likely) general anesthesia and will be present to assist in monitoring during your surgery.
+AA physician will administer your sedatives or (more likely) general anesthesia and will be present to assist in monitoring during your surgery.
 While a mini abdominoplasty may be performed under local anesthesia, a full tummy tuck is almost always performed under general anesthesia.
 After your tummy tuck is complete, you will be taken to a post-operative area.
 Your vital signs will continue to be monitored.
 Your medical team will care for and drain your surgical wound if needed.
 You will be given pain medication as needed.
 It will take several hours before you clear anesthesia enough to walk with assistance.
 In many cases, you can go home the day of the surgery, but your doctor may recommend at least an overnight stay in the hospital.

 Drains might be left in place for a few days after your tummy tuck.
 Your medical team will show you how to empty and care for your drains until they are removed.
 Typically, your pain will be moderate.
 Your doctor will prescribe pain medication as indicated and appropriate.
 You’ll wear a support garment for up to six weeks following your surgery.
 During that period, you should avoid positions that strain your incision line.
-While many patients can safely go back to a desk job within two weeks, other more strenuous jobs may require you to be out longer.
+While many of our Phoenix tummy tuck patients can safely go back to a desk job within two weeks, other more strenuous jobs may require you to be out longer.
 Your doctor will schedule follow-up visits with you to help you complete your recovery and get the results you both want!

 Yes.
 All surgeries carry risks including but not limited to infection, bleeding, poor wound healing, unexpected scarring, tissue damage, changes in skin sensation, adverse reaction to anesthesia, or allergic reaction to medications or materials used in the procedure.

 Be patient.
 At first, your belly will look much different from your final results.
 As you heal, swelling will subside and your scar will start to fade.
 Full recovery and results from a tummy tuck can take six months or more to achieve.
 It’s important that you avoid significant weight gain that can limit your tummy tuck results.
 Barring large weight fluctuations, tummy tuck results are usually permanent.
 You are going to love your new you!
-The cost of a tummy tuck varies from doctor to doctor and the technique used in your surgery.
+The cost of a tummy tuck in Phoenix varies from doctor to doctor and the technique used in your surgery.
 Since a tummy tuck is a strictly cosmetic procedure, your insurance will not pay for it.

 Your journey to better begins with a consultation at Southwest Breast and Aesthetics.
 Our plastic surgeons set the standards for plastic surgery through their innovative procedures and meticulous attention to detail.
 Discover a better experience by booking your consultation at Southwest Breast and Aesthetics today.